 Sometimes younger employees working in an organisation expect an appreciation for their work.
-These freshers look for a compliment from the managers in order to gain confidence, also they ask for such an interaction so that the boss could tell them their mistakes and that they can improve for the next time.
-But many do fail to give a feedback which results in repeated mistakes by employees and dejection.
+These freshers look for a compliment from the managers in order to gain confidence, also they ask for such interaction so that the boss could tell them their mistakes and that they can improve for the next time.
+But many do fail to give feedback which results in repeated mistakes by employees and dejection.

 7. Questioning too much: